QUALITY DECLARATION – SUMMARY

 The MPHS was designed primarily to provide estimates at the Australia level.
 Broad estimates are available for states and territories, though users should exercise caution when using estimates at this level because of the presence of high sampling errors.
-RSEs for all estimates in the publication are available on the ABS website.
-As a guide, estimates and RSEs for Table 1 and Table 2 are presented in the Technical note.

 The Barriers and Incentives to Labour Force Participation publication contains detailed Explanatory Notes, Technical Notes and a Glossary that provide information on the terminology, classifications and other technical aspects associated with these statistics.

 The estimates are based on information collected over the financial year.
 Therefore, seasonally adjusted and trend estimates are not produced and seasonal weighting is not undertaken.

 Further commentary is often available through articles and data published in other ABS products, including:

 Labour Statistics: Concepts, Sources and Methods